jshafto/boba-with-buddies/documentation/feature-list.md

 ### Goals
 #### Acceptance criteria
-- [ ] Event detail page is located at `/boba_times/:id`
+- [x] Event detail page is located at `/boba_times/:id`
-- [ ] Event detail page has all of details about an event in one place
+- [x] Event detail page has all of details about an event in one place
     - the date/time
     - the location
     - the host
     - the number of attendees
-- [ ] Page includes a button that will allow the user to RSVP to the event
+- [x] Page includes a button that will allow the user to RSVP to the event

 #### Stretch goals
-- [ ] Add an event name and description
+- [ ] Add an event name and description to the event model and the detail page
 - [ ] Event detail page will indicate whether or not a user is already attending the event, and if so the join button will go away
 - [ ] A "Cancel RSVP" button will be available to users who are already attending the event
 - [ ] A "Cancel Event" button will be available to the host of the event